Lincoln Financial Field: College football

 Lincoln Financial Field is the home field for Temple University football.
 On August 13, 2003, the Philadelphia Eagles and Temple University announced a 15-year agreement for Temple to play their home football games at Lincoln Financial Field.
 Temple played its first game at the Linc on September 6, 2003, against Villanova, the teams' first meeting since 1980.
 During the 2015 season, the Temple Owls sold out the Linc on two occasions.
 The September 5 season opener against Penn State, and again on October 31 in a prime time matchup against Notre Dame.
 With its capacity of 67,594, it is the largest stadium in the American Athletic Conference.

 Lincoln Financial Field is the primary home to the Army–Navy Game.
 The game has been played the most often in Philadelphia.
 It was played at Veterans Stadium for the final time in 2001, and prior to the Vet, at John F. Kennedy Stadium and Franklin Field.
 The Linc hosted the game five times between 2003 and 2009.
 It was announced on June 9, 2009, that the game would be played in Philadelphia at the Linc in 2010, 2012, 2013, 2015 and 2017.

 On October 30, 2025, Lincoln Financial Field hosted an HBCU rivalry game between Delaware State University and Norfolk State University.
-The college teams' head coaches were both former Eagles players: for DSU, DeSean Jackson and for NSU, Michael Vick.
-The game had been publicized as "Battle of the Legends" and occurred on a rainy and windy day as remnants from Hurricane Melissa moved past the U.S. Atlantic coast.
-Delaware State University won 27–20.
+The teams' head coaches were both former Eagles players and teammates: DeSean Jackson for DSU and Michael Vick for NSU.
+The game was publicized as the "Battle of the Legends" and occurred on a rainy and windy day as remnants from Hurricane Melissa moved past the Atlantic coast.
+Delaware State won 27–20.
+The teams returned to Lincoln Financial Field for their 2026 meeting.

-Lincoln Financial Field is one of only five stadiums to be the home of both an NFL and college team; the other four are Allegiant Stadium in Las Vegas (Raiders and UNLV), Hard Rock Stadium in Miami (Dolphins and Hurricanes), Acrisure Stadium in Pittsburgh (Steelers and Panthers), and Raymond James Stadium in Tampa (Buccaneers and South Florida).
+Lincoln Financial Field is one of only five stadiums to be the home of both an NFL and a college team; the other four are Allegiant Stadium in Las Vegas (Raiders and UNLV), Hard Rock Stadium in Miami (Dolphins and Hurricanes), Acrisure Stadium in Pittsburgh (Steelers and Panthers), and Raymond James Stadium in Tampa (Buccaneers and South Florida).